davidson16807/tectonics.cpp/spike/grid/collignon/README.md

 Most of these are self explanatory, but "arrows" and "duals" require some explanation.
 An "arrow" is a unidirectional edge.
 There are two arrows for each edge in a mesh.
 Storing arrows separately tends to simplify logic for some operations where direction matters, such as in vector calculus.
-A "dual" refers to the dual of a graph, where the "graph" here is the `Mesh`.
+A "dual" refers to the dual of a graph, where the "graph" here is the `Voronoi`.
-Vertices become faces, and "arrow duals" mark the boundaries of these new faces.
+The dual of a vertex is a set of edges, and each element of this set is the dual of an arrow.

-Where applicable, `collignon::Mesh` provides functions to calculate the following properties when given points on the sphere:
+Where applicable, `collignon::Voronoi` provides functions to calculate the following properties when given points on the sphere:

 * normals
 * areas
 * lengths
 * midpoints

-* dual areas
-* dual lengths
+Currently, `collignon::Voronoi` only contains information regarding vertices, arrows, and their duals, however this may change if there is a need for other concepts in the future.